 “No more excuses.
 No more last-minute surprises.
 This time our product absolutely needs to be delivered on time, on budget, and deliver the functionality we promised the business owner.”

 Independent Verification & Validation (IV&V) is a project management methodology and insurance policy for delivery of on-budget, on-time system development.
 Many organizations now choose IV&V rather than the older strategy of testing for security and functionality after the product has already been built, investments have already been made, and promised to roll out dates committed.
 IV&V ensures that product requirements and business expectations are continuously tested and verified throughout the System Development Life Cycle (SDLC), so that there are no surprises when the product is ready to launch.

 As specialists in IV&V, JANUS’ highly experienced staff can work with you through either one-time IV&V assessments or ongoing System Development Life Cycle (SDLC) analyses.

-Weak application and implementation often results in web applications or major projects that either do not work (as often reported by the media) or that leave major security flaws unchecked and can, and regularly do, result in data breaches.
+Weak application and implementation often result in web applications or major projects that either do not work (as often reported by the media) or can leave major security flaws unchecked and (regularly do) result in data breaches.
 Such problems affect both the functionality of the application itself as well as the reputation of the application owner or provider.
 These types of major problems can be avoided by verifying that what designers intend actually occurs.